 You may roll subrecord items' data into a master record item on a report by using calculation lines.
-Follow the same rules for preparing expressions as you do in normal report formatting, but note the special use of column $\theta$ instance, assume that you want to roll the total of item 140 from all subrecords into their master record's item 004.
+Follow the same rules for preparing expressions as you do in normal report formatting, but note the special use of Column \emptyset .

+Remember that placing a letter in Column 0 of a detail line causes it to print only once per record.
+Placing a letter in Column 0 of a calculation line causes the calculation to be performed only once per record.
+For instance, assume that you want to roll the total of item 140 from all subrecords into their master record's item 004.
 The calculation lines would be:

-Remember that placing a letter in column 0 of a detail line causes it to print only once per record.
-Placing a letter in column 0 of a calculation line causes the calculation to be performed only once per record.
-For

-The first calculation line sets item 004 to 0 once (because of the X in column 0).
-The second calculation line tells Color Profile to add item 140's data to item 004 each time a subrecord is lilsted for any master record.
+The first calculation line sets item 004 to 0 once (because of the X in Column 0).
+The second calculation line tells Color Profile to add item 140's data to item 004 each time a subrecord is listed for any master record.